 "What?"
 Han said.

-Amanda grabbed Han's collar and pulled him forward, "And if she asks, Han, I didn't tell you this," she rasped, "She's picked out a really nice dress for prom that she would fucking own that party in.
+Amanda grabbed Han's collar and pulled him forward, "And if she asks, Han, I didn't tell you this," she rasped, "She's picked out a really nice dress for prom, and she would fucking own that party in it.
 You had better buy it for her, and encourage her to go."

 Han nodded, "She is my daughter, Amanda," he reminded her.

 "Then pay more attention to her, she needs you," Amanda wiped away the blood on his chin with her sleeve and threw him away.
 She touched her head, "If Lisa asks, I've gone off to find the nearest bar to see if alcohol poisoning gets to me before you do."